ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 #### Option "Equivalence but weakly prefer Task"

 1. If the arguments [exactly match](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#exactly-matching-expression) one candidate, it wins.
 An async lambda `async () => 3` is considered an exact match for a delegate with return type `Task<int>` ***and any other `Tasklike<int>`***; it's never an exact match for a void-returning delegate.
 2. Otherwise [[Better conversion target](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-conversion-target)], if neither is an exact match and there's an implicit conversion from one parameter type but not vice versa, then the "from" parameter wins.
-Otherwise recursively dig in: if both types are delegates then dig into their return types and prefer non-void over void; if the types are `Task<S1>` and `Task<S2>` ***or `TasklikeA<S1>` and `TasklikeB<S2>`*** then dig into `S1/S2`.
+Otherwise recursively dig in: if both types are delegates then dig into their return types and prefer non-void over void; if the types are ***`TasklikeA<S1>` and `TasklikeB<S2>`*** then dig into `S1/S2`.

-   > This digs into even different tasklikes to avoid falling into the (X) tiebreaker-of-last-resort
+   > This digs into even different tasklikes to avoid -- as much as possible -- falling into the (X) tiebreaker-of-last-resort

 3. Otherwise [[Better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member)], if the two candidates have identical parameter types ***up to all tasklikes being considered the same*** but one candidate before substitution is more specific then prefer it.